Toronto Crossing Guard Information

 For our School Crossing Guard Program, we seek candidates who can commit to working with the OSC on a regular basis, for a minimum of 3 shifts / week throughout September to June.
 For specifics on the requirements for this position, please visit www.Crossing-Guard.ca for more information.

-Will I need to do Crossing Guard training again?
+Will I need to do Crossing Guard training?

 Yes.
-All new and returning Crossing Guards will need to complete the OSCs Crossing, Guard, Health and Safety and legislated training modules prior to starting their duties for the 2023-24 school year.
-This training will be done online, assigned to each Guard through a program called HRDownloads and takes approximately 4.5 hours to complete.
-All training is paid at the rate of $17.32/hour.
+All new Crossing Guards will need to complete the OSCs Crossing, Guard, Health and Safety and legislated training modules prior to starting their duties for the school year.
+This training will be done online, assigned to each Guard and takes approximately 4.5 hours to complete.
+All training is paid.

 There will also be a mandatory meeting in August that all returning crossing guards must attend.
-This will also be paid at a rate of $17.32/hour.
+This will also be paid.

 Will you pay me for my training?

-All training and mandatory meetings will be paid at the rate of $17.32/hour.
+All training and mandatory meetings will be paid at the City of Toronto’s fair wage policy rate.

 What does your Crossing Guard training consist of?

-Returning Guards will complete online training modules that include the OSCs Crossing, Guard, Health and Safety and legislated training modules prior to starting their duties for the 2023-24 school year.
-This training will be done online, assigned to each Guard through a program called HRDownloads and takes approximately 4.5 hours to complete.
+Returning Guards will complete online training modules that include the OSCs Crossing, Guard, Health and Safety and legislated training modules prior to starting their duties.
+This training will be done online, assigned to each Guard and takes approximately 4.5 hours to complete.

 All Returning Guards are required to complete a refresher training module online annually as well, prior to the start of each school year, and attend a mandatory meeting in the August.